-The educational philosophy of A.C.E. centres on the student and learning rather than on the teacher and teaching.
-Each core subject is presented by means of a series of self-Instructional work books (called PACEs) that progressively build on each other.
-This means individualised learning for each student who can be working on their own level of achievement.
+The educational philosophy of ACE centres on the student and learning, rather than on the teacher and teaching.
+Each core subject is presented by means of a series of self-instructional work books (called PACEs) that progressively build on each other.
+This means individualised learning for each student, who can be working at their own level of achievement.
 Christian truths and principles are integrated throughout all subjects.
-The whole curriculum is based upon Christian presuppositions and reflects a biblical world view.
+The whole curriculum is based upon Christian presuppositions and reflects a Biblical world view.

-In the new entrant programme, the ABC's of A.C.E.
-(A.C.E. learning-to-read programme),the first year students are taught the phonic sounds for each letter of the alphabet.
-The reinforcement of phonic sounds gives children the word attack skills that enable a high percentage of them to be reading within the first year of school.
+ACE stresses the importance of basic communication skills, such as grammar and student's ability to calculate proficiently without the aid of calculators.
+Because the curriculum is self-instructional and reading based, considerable emphasis is placed upon the student learning to read.
+In the ABC’s of ACE - ACE.s learning-to-read programme - first year students are taught the phonetic sounds for each letter of the alphabet.
+The reinforcement of phonetic sounds gives children the word attack skills that enable a high percentage of them to be reading within the first year of school.
 This programme has also proved very helpful for those students with learning difficulties.

-Students are required to set goals and because the completion of goals and work completed is rewarded, students are motivated to work This helps establish good work habits.
-The A.C.E. individualised system, where the pupil can progress at their own speed, also encourages students to proceed with their work.
-The motivation to work is inherent in the A.C.E. system.
+After the completion of each PACE, students must pass a test on that PACE before they can proceed to the next one.
+Each student is therefore continually assessed in all subjects and parents and staff know how they are progressing.
+Students are required to set goals and because the completion of goals and work completed is rewarded, students are motivated to work.
+This helps establish good work habits.
+The ACE individualised system, where the pupil can progress at their own speed, also encourages students to proceed with their work.
+The motivation to work is inherent in the ACE system.

-As well as the five core curriculum subjects there is a range of elective subjects such art Music, Literature, Computer Studies, Accounting and Languages.
-In addition to working on PACEs, students will also be involved in the Arts, Physical Education, Maori Studies, Technology, Math and Integrated Studies.
+Generally, students work on five core curriculum subjects (Math, English, Social Studies, Science and Word Building) and a range of elective subjects such as Art, Music, Literature, Computer Studies, Accounting and Languages.
+In addition to working on PACEs, students will also be involved in the Arts, Physical Education, Maori Studies, Technology, and Integrated Studies.